ArdenB/TSSRESTREND/README.md

 All functions in this code use the same named data variables,

 *CTSR.VI - Complete Time Series Vegetation Index*
+An object of class "ts" that contains the monthly data set covering the entire timeseries being studied.

+*CTSR.RF - Complete Time Series Accumulated Rainfall*
+An object of class "ts" that contains the optimially accumulated precipitation for every value in CTSR.VI.
+CTSR.RF must be the same lenght, cover the same time period and have the same temporal frequency as CTSR.VI.
+Note.
+The CTSR.RF must be calculated by the user.

+*anu.VI - Annual(Growing Season) Max Vegetation Index value*
+An object of class "ts" that contains the Annual Max VI value from the CTSR.VI time series.

+*acu.RF - Accumulated Rainfall*
+An object of class "ts" that contains the accumulated precipitation for the anu.VI.
+This should be calculated seperatly from the CTSR.RF variable.  this can be calculated using the _______ function.  acu.RF must be the same lenght, cover the same time period and have the same temporal frequency as anu.VI.

+*VI.index - the index in CTSR.VI where the anu.VI values occur*
 An object of class "ts".
-Monthly data set covering the entire timeseries being studied.

-*CTSR.RF - Complete Time Series Accumulated Rainfall* An object of class "ts" that contains the optimially accumulated precipitation for every value in CTSR.VI
+Note.
+Indexing in R starts from 1 rather than 0 like other languages.

+*rf.b4 - Accumulated Rainfall that is optimised for the period before a significant VPR breakpoint* An object of class "ts". rf.b4 must be the same lenght, cover the same time period and have the same temporal frequency as anu.VI.

+*rf.af - Accumulated Rainfall that is optimised for the period after a significant VPR breakpoint* An object of class "ts". rf.af must be the same lenght, cover the same time period and have the same temporal frequency as anu.VI.

+*ACCUM.TABLE - In Progress*
+to be added